linobollansee/css-property-adjuster/README.md

 - In the event of downtime for cloud-based integrated development environments, there's an opportunity to make edits and commit code directly on the GitHub website.
 This method was utilized to initialize a new repository during a period when Codeanywhere was inaccessible.

+- Initially, the randomization button allowed users to make the adjustable element invisible by setting its opacity to 0 or its visibility to hidden or collapse.
+Now, the randomization button limits the opacity to a minimum of 0.1, ensuring that the adjustable element remains visible for practical usability.
+However, within the input controls, users can still set opacity to 0 or visibility to hidden or collapse for educational purposes.
+When an adjustment to make the adjustable-element invisible is done directly, the user has a better awareness of what just occured.

-This compilation of addressed bugs is not exhaustive, as documenting them all would be very impractical.
+This compilation of addressed bugs and issues is not exhaustive, as documenting them all would be very impractical.

 ### Unfixed Bugs